 #HeapsOfWiFi

 Let’s face it when you tell your kids you’re going to campervan NZ the first question they might ask is, “Will there be WiFi?”.
 In the Wilderness motorhome, there’s not only an option for onboard WiFi, but streaming fast WiFi.
 Fast enough to support any teenager’s bucket list photo and keep their streaks.
 As fun as it is to blame kids for needing WiFi, the parents might be equally concerned.
-Having the internet available is particularly helpful when looking up events, making reservations or using the Campable app.
+Having the internet available is particularly helpful when looking up events, or making reservations.

 Getting the Family on Board